-The dynamic hypercube for the decentralized case is based on the continuous-discrete approach together with a cycle connecting each peer to its predecessor and successor in [0, 1).
-If the peers are assigned to random points in [0, 1), the results in the previous section together with Lemmas 8.3 and 8.4 imply the following result.
+Consider using the consistent hashing approach in order to partition [0,1) among the peers.
+The dynamic hypercube for the decentralized case is based on the continuous-discrete approach together with a cycle connecting each peer to its predecessor and successor in [0,1).
+If the peers are assigned to random points in [0,1), the topological properties of hypercubes together with Lemmas 7.3 and 7.4 imply the following result.

-Lemma 8.5 Given n peers, the dynamic hypercube has a maximum degree of $O(\log^2 n)$, w.h.p.
+Lemma 7.8 Given n peers, the dynamic hypercube has a maximum degree of $O(\log^2 n)$, w.h.p.